AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 **Parameters**

-- `name`: The name of the run-time parameter you want information about.
-Possible values for the run-time parameter include the following values:
+- `name`: The name of the runtime parameter you want information about.
+Possible values for the runtime parameter include the following values:
     - `SERVER_VERSION`: This parameter shows the server's version number.
     - `SERVER_ENCODING`: This parameter shows the server-side character set encoding.
     - `LC_COLLATE`: This parameter shows the database's locale setting for collation (text ordering).